-Self awareness gains access to higher or deeper understanding of life.
-Whether you are looking for the access to more intuitive knowledge or just more regulation over your emotions – to be the explorer of your inner dimensions of experience has the ability to transform your life experiences in more coherence and harmony.
+Self-awareness grants greater access to a deeper understanding of life.
+Whether you are looking for more intuitive knowledge or greater regulation over your emotions – to be the explorer of your inner dimensions can transform your life experiences in more coherence and harmony.

-The human condition has a myriad of compulsions of conscious and unconscious feedback loops, which direct how our own personal, subjective experience is played out.
-To recognise beliefs, perceptions and compulsions, to bring them to the surface of consciousness, we gain the ability to be in the driver seat of life, by choosing what serves and letting go of what doesn’t.
+Being human, we have a myriad of compulsions – conscious and unconscious feedback loops – which direct how our own personal, subjective experience is played out.
+To recognise these and bring them to the surface of consciousness, we gain the ability to be in the driver seat of life, by choosing what serves and letting go of what doesn’t.

-When looking at patterns of experience in reflection, a great key or doorway to more awareness or greater life experience, is to use your body as a tool to recognise unconscious patterns.
-Your body is the holder and keeper of feedback loops from your past, it as a vessel or instrument that has collected information through your own life experiences and your ancestors, it holds the conscious and unconscious.
+When reflecting – a great tool and doorway to more awareness or greater life experience – you use your body to recognise unconscious patterns.
+Your body is the holder and keeper of feedback loops from your past.
+It is an instrument that has collected information through your own life experiences and your ancestors.
+It holds the conscious and unconscious.
 These patterns that are expressing themselves can be seen in your experience.
-Whether it be your skill-sets, your challenges, your thoughts, your persona, your qualities, your virtues or your values.
+Whether it’s your skill-sets, your challenges, your thoughts, your persona, your qualities, your virtues or your values.
 You have ones that serve your life experience and ones that make it more challenging.

 Here we use reflection within our bodies sensations, as a navigator to see more, not to give ourselves a hard time through criticism, but more to open up beyond our blinkers and limitations and open access to a more liberated life experience.

 “The key is to not resist or rebel against emotions or to try to get around them by devising all sorts of tricks; but to accept them directly, as they are.” — Takahisa Kora

 When you fire up in a conversation, where do you feel it?